NREL/OpenStudio-resources/README.md

 end
 ```

-It is possible that the thermalZones would be in a different order in the OSM file, so upon subsequent runs you want be putting your systems in different zones.
+It is possible that the thermalZones would be in a different order in the OSM file, so upon subsequent runs you may be putting your systems in different zones.
 The `lib/baseline_model.rb` does *name* spaces and zones in a reliable manner, so the above loop can be refactored to sort by zone name:

 ```ruby